zhang-dut/yolov8-pytorch/docs/help/contributing.md

 ---
 comments: true
-description: Learn how to contribute to Ultralytics YOLO projects – guidelines for pull requests, reporting bugs, code conduct and CLA signing.
+description: Learn how to contribute to Ultralytics Open-Source YOLO Repositories with contributions guidelines, pull requests requirements, and GitHub CI tests.
-keywords: Ultralytics, YOLO, open-source, contribute, pull request, bug report, coding guidelines, CLA, code of conduct, GitHub
 ---

 # Contributing to Ultralytics Open-Source YOLO Repositories